haxwell/quizki-backend/README.md

 * Oracle [MySQL](https://www.mysql.com/)

 ## Getting Involved
 This is a project of the Denver Mock Programming Job group.
-Find us at our [Meetup page](https://www.meetup.com/Denver-Mock-Programming-Job-Meetup/)
+Find us at our [Meetup page](https://www.meetup.com/Denver-Mock-Programming-Job-Meetup/).
+We use the Agile development process.
+We want to help you gain professional coding experience.

 ### Contributing
 Please read [CONTRIBUTING.md] for details on our code of conduct, and the process for submitting pull requests to us.

 ## Versioning
 This project is in alpha version.

 ## Authors
 * Jonathan
 * Jim
 * Deborah